worldline/angular-training/docs/src/typescript/README.md

 logPoint(force)
 ```

-The point variable is never declared to be a Point type.
+The force variable is never declared to be a Point type.
 However, TypeScript compares the shape of force to the shape of Point in the type-check.
 They have the same shape, so the code passes.

 TypeScript’s type system is also not *reified*: There’s nothing at runtime that will tell us that `force` is Point.
 In fact, the Point type is not present in any form at runtime.